kmizu/jsonda/README.md

 # Quick Start

-Here are the way to create JSON using Jsonic:
+Here are the way to create JSON using Jsonda:

     import org.onion_lang.jsonic.Jsonic._